ChesterJGreen/student-workbook/src/reflections/wk8/quiz8.md

 **3.** What command will ensure that your Vue code is compiled properly for deployment?
 <!-- enter you answer in the space below -->
 ```
+npm run build
 ```
 **4.** _______ are used to provide your application with specific data based on it's environment.
 For example: connections strings, private keys or port.
 Fill in the blank.
 <!-- enter you answer in the space below -->
 ```
+.env files
 ```
 **5.** What are the two ways to view the logs from your Heroku app.
 <!-- enter you answer in the space below -->
 ```
+MORE -> log items and
 ```
 **6.** How do you update an app already deployed on Heroku?
 <!-- enter you answer in the space below -->
 ```
+make sure it is targeting your production branch
 ```
 **7.** Why is branching important to version control?
 <!-- enter you answer in the space below -->